 Every state is required to collect and report Indicator 13 data along with their other State Performance Plan Indicator data in their Annual Performance Report due in February each year.

 To help states collect data to meet Indicator 13, the National Secondary Transition Technical Assistance Center (NSTTAC) developed an Indicator Checklist, in consultation with the OSEP in 2006 and updated it in 2009 and 2012.
 This checklist is not required, but offers states and districts an OSEP-approved resource for data collection and use.
 There are two versions:

 - Indicator 13 Checklist Form A meets the minimum requirements for collecting and reporting data on Indicator 13.

 - Indicator 13 Checklist Form B breaks out the same items across the goal areas of training, education, employment and independent living skills.
-This multiple column form allows a school, district, or state to more deeply analyze professional development and program change needs by providing data on each item for each postsecondary goal area.
+This format allows a school, district, or state to more deeply analyze professional development and program change needs.
+There is also a filled out example of Checklist Form B

 New Hampshire uses their own checklist, New Hampshire Indicator 13 Compliance Checklist.

 Indicator 13 measures eight different factors that must be present in the transition IEP:

 - Are there appropriate measurable postsecondary goals in the areas of training, education, employment, and, where appropriate, independent living skills?

 - Are measurable postsecondary goals based on age-appropriate transition assessment(s)?